THE SCORE

 and collect more audio samples.
 After cataloguing the pitches and patterns

-so I could view them as musical elements, I tucked the edited files away,
+so I could work with them as musical elements, I tucked the edited files away,

 for an unknown project.